vahtras/moltools/doc/source/index.rst

-Dalton tools's documentation
+Moltools documentation
 ==============================

-Dalton tools is a package of scripts and modules I use daily in my research as a Ph.D. student to ease setting up and analyzing calculations.
+moltools is a package of scripts and modules I use daily in my research as a Ph.D. student to ease setting up and analyzing calculations.